Walk This Way

 “If I couldn’t do my work, it would be as if someone took the air out of me.”- Annette Lemieux, 2002 interview

 Annette Lemieux (b.
-1957) is an American painter and mixed media artist.
+1957) is an American painter and mixed-media artist.
 Lemieux was born in 1957 in Norfolk, Virginia.
 Her father was in the Marines, so her family moved around to different places in the United States before her mother moved her and her sister to Connecticut while her father was overseas.
-Lemieux was interested in art from a young age, and fondly remembers one of her own childhood artworks which made an ocean scene look three-dimensional.
-Over the years, she’s made art using many different processes and materials, making it impossible to categorize her as one type of artist.
+Lemieux was interested in art from a young age and fondly remembers one of her childhood artworks that made an ocean scene look three-dimensional.
+Over the years, she’s created art using many different processes and materials, making it impossible to categorize her as one type of artist.
 Lemieux lives and works in Boston, Massachusetts.

 MAKE IT!